 The rule of thumb dictates that tie width should roughly sync with the width of your lapel.
 While this is fair, it’s only part of the picture.

 The widths of ties (and jacket lapels) change with the winds of fashion.
 In the 1930s, we had wide, short ties.
 In the 1960s, we had slim ties.
 The 1970s saw four-inch-wide bib ties, and the 2010s have seen a return to super skinny ties.

 Should you wear a skinny tie or a wide tie?
 What’s a good middle ground?

 Acceptable tie widths range anywhere from 2.75″ on the narrow end of the spectrum and 3.5″ on the wide end.
 The only exception we’ll make to this is for knit ties with flat blades, which tend to be 2″ wide.

 Your ties’ widths should sync with your body type, first and foremost.
 If you’re a big guy, a wider tie will make more sense on your frame while overpowering a small guy.
 Conversely, men of slight build would do well to stick to somewhat narrower ties, while these will simply amplify a large man’s size.

-With all of that being said, it is important to know that the length of a tie should always sit at the same spot regardless of the man wearing the tie.
-To learn more about the how long a tie should be visit our comprehensive tie length guide.
+With all of that being said, it is essential to know that the length of a tie should always sit at the same spot regardless of the man wearing the tie.
+To learn more about how long a tie should visit our comprehensive tie length guide.